Hadugato: Battle of Burgscheidungen

+Possible pagan significance

 The German historian Karl Hauck argues that the oral tradition of Hadugato that Widukind records contains a display of sacral kingship, with Hadugato being worshiped as a god.
 He qualifies the worship of such battlefield leaders as a "temporary" deification.
 He also sees pagan significance (an autumn festival) in the date.

 Clive Tolley has argued that Widukind is in fact describing an ad hoc Irminsul (sacred pillar) rather than a true altar.
 He argues that Widukind's somewhat garbled passage indicates that the real name of the "altar" was Hirmin (which the Saxon historian glosses as Hermes) and its form was that of a pillar.

 Name

 The name Hadugato (as in Adam of Bremen), Hadugoto (as in the Translatio), Hatugato (as in Frutolf) or Hathagat (as in Widukind) is preserved only in sources written centuries after his life.
 The form Hathugast that appears in some modern works is etymologically incorrect.

 According to Hauck, the name is probably no more than an honorific, Hathugaut, meaning "Gaut of battle", in reference to Gaut, the legendary ancestor of the Geats and of the royal houses of the Goths and the Lombards.
 A similar name, Sigegéat, meaning "Gaut of victory", is preserved in Anglo-Saxon royal genealogies.
 The name "Gaut" itself would just be another by-name for Wodan (Odinsheiti).

 Hauck treats Widukind's phrase pater patrum as a variation of pater patriae (father of the country).
 "The most noble house 'represents' the tribe" and Widukind clearly presents Hadugato as the most noble.
 In Hauck's view, Widukind is presenting Hadugato as the ancestor of the Liudolfings, the ruling house of Saxony in his own time, without presenting an actual genealogy.

 Hauck's conclusions are not universally accepted, since the connection of the name Gaut to Wodan comes only from later Norse sagas.
 Without sources written hundreds of years after the earliest accounts of Hadugato, no divine meaning would be attached to the -gat(o) suffix in his name.
 Without the later sources, these names would have remained "empty and unnoticed" in Eve Picard's words.